Italian unions to strike against Monti spending cuts

 Thousands are expected to march through central Rome to a rally near the Coliseum.

-The strike follows clashes between anti-austerity protesters and police in Madrid and Athens this week, and coincides with labour unrest at the ILVA steel plant in southern Italy.
+The strike follows clashes between anti-austerity protesters and police in Madrid and Athens this week, and coincides with labor unrest at the ILVA steel plant in southern Italy.

 University professors, public administration employees and health workers in the CGIL and UIL unions are expected to stop work on Friday.
 Garbage collectors are also joining the work stoppage.